 Below is a list of available equipment and reagents in the NGI OpenLab:

-The laboratory space features an entry "sluss" equipped with lab coats to ensure safety and cleanliness in the lab, and a storage space for personal belongings.
-The lab space is organized into distinct workstations tailored to specific applications, such as sample quality control, library preparation, and sequencing.
+The laboratory space features an entrance area equipped with lab coats to ensure safety and cleanliness in the lab, and a storage space for personal belongings.
+The lab space is organized into distinct workstations, tailored to specific applications, such as sample quality control, library preparation, and sequencing.

-The costs for using NGI OpenLab include access fees, which cover a mandatory introductory course for obtaining a "user license", as well as fees for equipment and reagent usage, and staff support.
-These fees apply to users within Swedish academia.
+The cost for using NGI OpenLab includes a User Licence and Lab Introduction fee.
+This fee covers a mandatory introductory course.
+After completing the introductory course, you will be issued with a user license that allows you to use OpenLab.
+Other costs include fees for reagent usage and staff support.
+The fees below apply to users within Swedish academia.
 For users outside of Swedish academia, please contact us for a quote.

-Below is a detailed breakdown of costs for various services and work areas available in the lab:
+Below is a detailed breakdown of costs for various services and work areas available in OpenLab:

 Follow these steps to set up your access and get started with NGI OpenLab!